 CIRCUITS OF SUCCESS

-I am a Programmer Analyst II for the Maine State Legislature.
+I am a Senior Programmer/Analyst for the Maine State Legislature.

 I have always loved solving problems, and learning new things.
 At the Maine State Legislature we are presented with problems which require not only technical skill, but communication skills to reach an appropriate solution for all of our users.
 The requirements of the position offer quite of variety of tasks which keep the work fresh, and interesting.
 In a day we could be discovering application requirements with users, building applications, or even researching and implementing new processes which benefit the legislature in new ways.